Logs: Cache API and Resource Usage

 For example, you can see when Purge/Invalidate requests occurred.
 Also, the “Reason” field indicates why the cache was purged/invalidated.

-Manual URL and full purges via the Dashboard are initiated by a user clicking on a purge button.
+Manual URL and cache purges via the Dashboard are initiated by a user clicking on a purge button.

 For example, if you click on the “Purge Cache” button in your NitroPack Dashboard, the Usage Log will show a “Purge/Invalidate” request with “Full purge via the Dashboard” as a reason.

-You can also trigger manual cache purges from the Cache Status panel by clicking on the small red icon next to each URL or the button at the top right.
+You can also trigger manual cache purges from the Cache Insights panel by clicking on the three dots:

 Resource Usage